 Data Enablement comprises everything that contributes to improving data teams' workflows.
 With good Data Enablement practices, even teams with the most archaic data stack can operate efficiently.
 Without good Data Enablement tools, even the most modern data stack won’t help.

-In a recent LI post, Lauren Balik described Data Enablement as compromised of three main components: people, process and technology.
+Data Enablement is compromised of three main components: people, process and technology.
 People describe the processes that are needed and the role separation between the different members of the team.
 Process describes the way that the data team works on their ticketing, tech debt and version control.
 Technology covers the tools that help data teams discover, document, and share their data knowledge with the rest of the team.